 Fitbit Blaze, $199.95

-A big screen, on-screen workouts, music control, and call, text, and calendar alerts make the Fitbit Blaze an all-in-one choice among fitness trackers.
+A big screen, on-screen workouts, music control, and call, text, and calendar alerts make the Fitbit Blaze an all-in-one choice among interval training watch options.

 - Heart rate: Fitbit’s PurePulse heart rate monitoring visualizes workouts within three zones: fat burn, cardio, and peak